andreduong-zz/Portfolio/README.md

 Having been following box office as a side hobby for a while, this project was definitely one of my favorites to do.
 In this project, I practiced data cleaning, exploratory data analysis, data visualization, feature engineering, building various boosting models (XGBoost, CatBoost), and simple ensemble learning.

-**Keywords:** Data Cleaning, EDA, Feature Engineering, XGBoost, CatBoost, Ensemble Learning
+**Keywords:** Data Cleaning, EDA, Feature Engineering, Dimensionality Reduction, XGBoost, CatBoost, Ensemble Learning

 ---